Indexed Grothendieck construction: Examples

 that is pseudonatural in $A\in \A\op$, by precomposing the equivalence that is pseudonatural in $F\in {\m{\A\op}{\CAT}}\op$ with $\yyop\:\A\op \to {\m{\A\op}{\CAT}}\op$.
 So the right hand side of the equivalence above gives a strict $2$-functor $\O$ that is pseudonaturally equivalent to $\O'$.

 When $\A$ is a category, $\O$ acts on morphisms by postcomposition.
 Notice that in this case $\y{A}\:\A\op\to \Set$ and so the left hand side of the equivalence above simplifies to $\slice{\m{\A\op}{\Set}}{\y{A}}$, but we still need the pseudonaturality in $A$, that does not seem to appear in the literature.
 Our \thex\ref{teormain} guarantees such pseudonaturality and therefore that we get a strict $2$-functor $\O$ pseudonaturally equivalent to $\O'$.
-This is a Hofmann-Streicher universe, in line with the ideas of~\cite{hofmannstreicher_liftinggrothuniverses} and with Awodey's recent work~\cite{awodey_onhofmannstreicheruniverses}.
-The second author will show in a forthcoming paper that $\O$ is indeed a $2$-classifier in $\m{\A\op}{\CAT}$, by an argument of reduction of the study of $2$-classifiers to dense generators.
-He will then restrict this $2$-classifier to one in stacks.
+This is a Hofmann--Streicher universe, in line with the ideas of~\cite{hofmannstreicher_liftinggrothuniverses} and with Awodey's recent work~\cite{awodey_onhofmannstreicheruniverses}.
+The second author has shown in the following paper~\cite{mesiti_twoclassifiersdensegenstacks} that $\O$ is indeed a $2$-classifier in $\m{\A\op}{\CAT}$, by an argument of reduction of the study of $2$-classifiers to dense generators.
+He has then restricted this $2$-classifier to one in stacks.